 161 River St, Deep River, CT 06417

-This place would be perfect for a smaller, casual summer wedding.
-Right on the Farmington River, and since it’s a restaurant, the bonus is that all the food is taken care of in-house.
+This place is a good intimate wedding venue in Connecticut.
+It would be perfect for a casual summer wedding.
+Since it’s a restaurant, all the food is taken care of in-house.

 1593 Farmington Ave, Farmington, CT 06032